-- 1. To ensure that there is a Prevent Lead (Single Point of Contact) for the school who is responsible for undertaking the Prevent risk assessment, formulating the action plan and monitoring the implementation of the policy.
+- To ensure that there is a Prevent Lead (Single Point of Contact) for the school who is responsible for undertaking the Prevent risk assessment, formulating the action plan and monitoring the implementation of the policy.
 This is currently the Headteacher.
 See Appendix 2 - 2.
 To continue to promote community cohesion and teach children fundamental British values. - 3.
 To ensure that all staff are alert to recognise signs that pupils are in danger of being radicalised and drawn into extremism and report these to the Prevent Lead.
 See Appendix 1 - 4.
 To teach a broad and balanced curriculum which promotes the spiritual, moral, cultural, mental and physical development of pupils and to prepare them for the opportunities, responsibilities and experiences of life. - 5.
 To ensure that through teaching pupils about the importance of keeping safe that they are alerted to those who might wish to do them harm by radicalising them or drawing them into extremism. - 6.
 By raising awareness of safe use of the internet both in school and at home that pupils are alerted to those who would wish to harm them. - 7.
 To provide Prevent awareness raising training for the staff and governors so that they use this policy appropriately.
-Training for the Prevent Lead took place on 14.9.15.
-A prevent staff briefing is planned for 21.9.15 and governor training took place on 17.9.15.
-The Prevent Lead also completed Channel General Awareness training on 17.9.15 through the College of Policing.
+Updated training for the Prevent Lead took place on 7.5.21.
+An initial prevent staff briefing took place on 21.9.15 and governor training took place on 17.9.15.
+Annual Prevent updates take place at the start of the year. - All staff and Governors completed home office online learning (www.elearning.prevent.homeoffice.gov.uk) during lockdown between March -August 2020.